AfriGen-D/checkref-docs/examples/index.md

 # Examples

-This section provides practical examples for running {{ PROJECT_NAME }} in different scenarios.
+This section provides practical examples for running CheckRef in different scenarios.

 ## Basic Examples